splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

 ### Configure Splunk Infrastructure Monitoring Connection
-Splunk Infrastructure Monitoring is disabled by default, to enabling Splunk Infrastructure Monitoring it required to change properties: `enabled` to `true` in `splunkSIM` section.
+Splunk Infrastructure Monitoring is disabled by default, to enabling Splunk Infrastructure Monitoring it required to change properties: `enabled` to `true` in `sim` section.
-Additionally connection parameter for Splunk Infrastructure Monitoring need to be set in `splunkSIM` section:
+Additionally connection parameter for Splunk Infrastructure Monitoring need to be set in `sim` section:

 | variable | description | default |
 | --- | --- | --- |
 |signalfxToken | SIM token which can be use for ingesting date vi API | not set|
 |signalfxRealm | Real of SIM | not set |

-For more detail please check [Splunk SIM Configuration](../configuration/splunkSIM-configuration.md)
+For more detail please check [Splunk SIM Configuration](../configuration/sim-configuration.md)

 ### Install SC4SNMP
 ``` bash